nishalrai/nishalrai.github.io/_posts/2024-04-27-process-enumeration-toolhelp32.md

 ```
 Now that we have process information stored in the snapshot, we can retrieve information about the first process encountered in a system snapshot using **Process32First**, and the next process using **Process32Next**.
 We also need to initialize the structure **PROCESSENTRY32** which contains information about a process, such as its ID, parent process ID, number of threads and the executable file name. **dwSize** is set to the size of the **PROCESSENTRY32** structure.
 This is necessary before using the structure in functions like **Process32First** and **Process32Next**.

+I also received a suggestion that the process entry structure variable size should be set to **0** each time before using **Process32Next**, because the last ExeFilePath is an array and some bytes from the previous call to **Process32Next** may remain.
+This is done to clear the memory before moving to the next process, ensuring that the new entry does not overwrite the previous bytes.

 ```c++
     // Define processentry and the size